alhassy/emacs.d/README.md

       :ensure t
       :diminish
       :config
-        (setq company-idle-delay 0)
-        (setq company-minimum-prefix-length 2)
+        (setq company-dabbrev-other-buffers t
-        (add-hook 'after-init-hook 'global-company-mode))
+    	  company-dabbrev-code-other-buffers t

+    	  ;; Allow (lengthy) numbers to be eligible for completion. company-complete-number t

+    	  ;; M-⟪num⟫ to select an option according to its number. company-show-numbers t

+    	  ;; Only 2 letters required for completion to activate. company-minimum-prefix-length 2

+    	  ;; Do not downcase completions by default. company-dabbrev-downcase nil

+    	  ;; Even if I write something with the ‘wrong’ case, ;; provide the ‘correct’ casing.
+    	  company-dabbrev-ignore-case t

+    	  ;; Immediately activate completion.
+    	  company-idle-delay 0
+    	  )

+        (global-company-mode 1)
+    )
     ;; So fast that we don't need this.
     ;; (global-set-key (kbd "C-c h") 'company-complete)

-Note that `Meta-/` goes through a sequence of completions.
+Note that `M-/` goes through a sequence of completions.
 Note that besides the arrow keys, we can also use `C-` or `M-` with `n, p` to navigate the options.
+Note that [by default](https://github.com/company-mode/company-mode/issues/360) company mode does not support completion for phrases containing hyphens &#x2013;this can be altered, if desired.

 Besides boring word completition, let's add support for [emojis](https://github.com/dunn/company-emoji).